Both Ears Wide Open: Towards Language-Driven Spatial Audio Generation: Experiment

 \textbf{Ablation on Each Component:} 1) Text encoder: Just as stated in Sec.~\ref{sec:text_encoder}, although T5 converges slowly, it has significant advantages in capturing spatial and temporal information, as shown in Tab.~\ref{tab:ablation_text}.
 2) Coarse and fine azimuth matrix: The results in Tab.~\ref{tab:compare_coarse_fine} indicate that coarse guidance is more suitable for the T2A task, while fine guidance is necessary for the T2A task.
 Quantitatively, using fine guidance in T2A causes too strict azimuth guidance, even for noise, whereas coarse guidance in I2A results in a less unstable generation for complex scenarios.
-3) Table~\ref{tab:ablation_image} demonstrates that incorporating regional perception into the visual guidance enhances generation performance.

 \textbf{More Experiments:} Notably, extensive statistics, detailed experiments, and comprehensive user studies are presented in the appendix.
-More insights in Appendix~\ref{app:supp_exp} are strongly recommended to readers for a thorough understanding of our task and challenges, including but not limited to how azimuth guidance and caption length affect audio quality.
+More insights in Appendix~\ref{app:supp_exp} are strongly recommended to readers for a thorough understanding of the challenges, including how azimuth guidance and caption length affect audio quality.